oskarhenriksson/generic-geometry-of-steady-state-varieties/README.md

     -  `investigated_models.csv` with all networks in [ODEbase](https://www.odebase.org/) (as of November 2, 2023) with at least one reaction.
     -  `nondegenerate_networks` with all networks from `investigated_models.csv` that admit a positive nondegenerate steady state.
     -  `degenerate_networks` with all networks from `investigated_models.csv` that have a positive steady states, but all of them are degenerate.
-    -  `generic_local_acr` with all networks from `investigated_models.csv` that admit nondegenerate positive steady states, is not of full rank, and have generic local ACR in at least one speceis.
+    -  `generic_local_acr` with all networks from `investigated_models.csv` that satisfy the following criteria:
+       * admits nondegenerate positive steady states
+       * is not of full rank (after removing nonparticipating species)
+       * has generic local ACR in at least one speceis.

 ## Dependencies